 Community School students, parents, and faculty participate in Fall Festival during the month of October.
-Students at all levels take part in camping experiences.
-The Early Learners learn basic camping skills while remaining on our campus.
+Students at all levels take part in outdoor experiences.
 Elementary and middle school students take overnight camping trips to campgrounds and state parks around our beautiful state.

 The heart of Fall Festival is to enhance students’ awareness of nature, to explore contemporary environmental issues, and to build social relationships with families and classmates.
 Fall Festival enables faculty to get to know their students better, and it allows students to engage in educational, team-building, and problem-solving activities outdoors.

 Held on designated Saturdays, Parent Project Days are an opportunity for parents to volunteer time to maintain our school.
 Please see the school calendar for specific dates.

 Held each November, this Open House is an opportunity for prospective families to visit Community School and learn more about our programs.
 For more information, visit our admissions page.

 Thanksgiving Art Show and Reception

 Each year, Community School holds a Thanksgiving Art Show.
 The art show takes place on the Hollins University campus (Ballator and Moody Center) with the school’s teachers and staff providing light refreshments.
 Current families, grandparents, alumni, and special friends are invited to view our students’ art projects and join our community in giving thanks.

 Each year, Community School recognizes a person or organization in the greater Roanoke area nominated for their humanitarian efforts.
 This special award program is presented by members of our middle school.
 Each recipient receives an art piece especially created by Community School students.
 The award is presented on the Friday prior to Martin Luther King, Jr. Day.
 Please visit our Local Hero page on this website for information on the most recent recipients.

 “Hooray for Books!” with Dr. Seuss